 Most Popular Fields of Study

-The student services department is really where Rogue Community College – Redwood shines.
+The student services department is one of the strengths of the school.
 The guidance available to students is plentiful, and runs the gamut in variety.
 There is a counseling department that offers not only class planning, but also helps students to cope with stress or adjust to school.
 Not to mention that there are services of all kinds for disabled students.
 There are also special programs to provide any necessary assistance to Latinos, women and veterans.

 Admissions

-Given that RCC – Redwood is in place to serve the community, practically anyone who meets the basic requirements is allowed to study at the college.
+In keeping with the school’s mission to provide educational opportunities to any area resident who wishes to access them, admissions are open.
 The only requirement for traditional students is that they have a high school diploma or GED.
 In-state residency is not a requirement.
 RCC – Redwood even accepts out-of-state and international students.

 The application process is quite easy, but if you need help, there are counselors standing by to lend you a hand.
 The application itself can be completed online, as well as class registration.
 Placement tests will help to make sure that you are registered for the right level classes.